In our previous tutorial in the DevOps series, we learned about Integration of Jenkins with Selenium.

 Step 2: Click on the “Configure System” link in the next step.
 Refer the following screenshot.

 Step 3: As soon as you click on the Configure system link, numerous sections for connection parameters would be should.
 Add an entry to JDK as shown in the following figure.
-User needs to provide the name of the JDK installation and the location where java is installed.
+The user needs to provide the name of the JDK installation and the location where java is installed.
 More than one Java instances can be added.

-User can also install JDK automatically by checking a “Install automatically” checkbox.
+The user can also install JDK automatically by checking a “Install automatically” checkbox.